Kangaroos and wallabies

 Kangaroos are also symbolic of another Australian trait: to stick up for yourself and not back down (with their large back feet and tail, kangaroos find it hard to move backwards).
 However, unlike their human counterparts, adult males fight their rivals to gain higher status within a local group or 'mob' and the dominant male will father the next generation of joeys.

-But many people see large male kangaroos as placid grazing animals.
+Whilst many people see large male kangaroos as placid grazing animals.
 The reality is that they can be aggressive towards people.
 Although the risk of this happening is very small, we still need to be wary around them.

 The eastern grey kangaroo readily adapts to altered landscapes that still provide shelter, water and grass to eat.
 Golf courses, outer suburban parks, rural residential areas and farmland can all provide habitat for eastern grey kangaroos.